phoenix1ee/AlgorithmLabs/ProgrammingAssignment1/README.md

 # Shun Fai Lee Programming Assignment 1

-This python package is developed on and expected to be run in CLI with python interpreter 3.13.
+This python package is developed on and expected to be run in CLI with python interpreter 3.12 or above.

 It accepted user input in the form of a text file containing lines of coordinates, or a file containing a list of full file path and output statistics to console and/or outputing result list, to the same directory as the input file, by passing optional arguments.
 Statistics information includes file names, data size, m size, processing time(ns).
-The module also support to repeat for multiple times optionally for better accuracy of statistics, with the appropriate argument input.
+The module also support to repeat for multiple times optionally for better accuracy of statistics, with the appropriate argument passed.

 ## How to download and run:

 1. Download and install Python on your computer
 2. Navigate to [this](.) directory (containing the README.md)
 3. Run the program as a module: `python -m manhattan -h`.
 This will print the help message.
-4. Run the program as a module (with real inputs): `python -m manhattan <input_file> m`
+4. Run the program as a module (with real inputs): `python -m manhattan <input_file> <m>`

    a.
 IE: `python -m manhattan file/coordinates.txt 30 -o`